labsyspharm/minerva-cloud/README.md

 # Minerva Cloud - backend infrastructure

 This repository contains the templates necessary to deploy the Minerva Cloud platform.
-It is comprised of some cloudformation and serverless configurations.
+It is comprised of some CloudFormation and serverless configurations.

 ## Prerequisites
+These need to be created manually in AWS console
-- A VPC in the desired region.
+- A VPC in the desired AWS region.
 - A pair of public subnets in the VPC.
 - A pair of private subnets with NAT gateways configured in the VPC.
 - A default security group which allows communication in/out from itself.